Today you’ll learn how to squirt when alone as well as how to make yourself squirt when you’re with your man.

 Quick Note: Everybody responds differently to these techniques below.
 So make sure to do some experimentation to find what works best for you.

 The hook is the best technique using only your hands.
 To perform it, lie down on your back and slide your hand down your stomach, with your palm facing your belly.
-When you reach your vagina, insert your middle and ring finger, leaving your index and pinky finger outside and pointing down towards the bed like in the diagram below.
+When you reach your vagina, insert your middle and ring finger, leaving your index and pinky finger outside and pointing down towards the bed.

 Now, you need to find your G Spot with the tip of your fingers and start to gently massage it while your hand is in the Hook position.
 There are a number of different ways to massage and stimulate your G Spot using the Hook.